SashaNasonova/geeQuicklooks/README.md

 Install gcloud CLI
 ---------------------
-Follow the instructions: https://cloud.google.com/sdk/docs/install to install Google Cloud CLI.
+Follow the instructions from https://cloud.google.com/sdk/docs/install to install Google Cloud CLI.
 Use the same email address as for Google Earth Engine.

 Install gdal
 ---------------------